arkadius/micro-burn/README.md

 ## Trello configuration

 By default, card without story points will have zero story points.
-If you want to define some, you can add them in curly braces before task name e.g. "(5) Task".
+If you want to define some, you can add them in curly braces before task name e.g. *"(5) Task"*.
 You can also use [Scrum for trello](http://scrumfortrello.com/) extension for your browser.
 Also you can specify *project.defaultStoryPointsForUserStories*.
-Checklist items are treated as technical tasks, you can also specify story points for them, but also you can turn on splitSpBetweenTechnicalTasks and story points from cards will be splitted between checklist items.
+Checklist items are treated as technical tasks, you can also specify story points for them, but also you can turn on *splitSpBetweenTechnicalTasks* and story points from cards will be splitted between checklist items.

 ### Sample configuration